-In addition, the CFDA has created the innovation approval pathway to expedite the access of new devices to Chinese population.
-Companies such as Johnson and Johnson, Medtronic, Abbott, and most recently, Edwards lifesciences have all benefited.
+In addition, the CFDA has accepted overseas clinical data and created the innovation approval pathway to expedite the access of new devices to Chinese population.
+Companies such as GE, Johnson and Johnson, Medtronic, Abbott, Edwards Lifesciences have all benefited.

 The tariffs could have more negative effects on the medical imaging industry, as many firms that once manufactured scanners in the U.S. have moved operations to China to take advantage of lower labor costs.
 However, most of the imaging products made in China are mid to low end products.
 US hospitals tend to purchase higher end products.
 Imaging centers and outpatient centers who are more price sensitive may hurt more.